We investigate and report immigration fraud.

 Common Fraud Schemes

 When it comes to immigration fraud, the truth is often stranger than fiction.
-We understand what other firms don’t, and do what other firms won’t.
+We understand what many firms don’t, and do what many firms won’t.

 Marriage Fraud